Last Updated on November 6, 2022 by Paroma

 Piedras Blancas Light Station sits 6 miles north of Hearst Castle right on the coast and is managed by the Bureau of Land Management as a historic park and wildlife sanctuary.
 The Light station is so named after the distinctive white rocks offshore that are home to seabirds, sea lions, and elephant seals.

 Built in 1870s (first illuminated in 1875), this Lighthouse is still a functioning one (one of the few remaining in California like the Point Pinot Lighthouse at Pacific Grove) and was restored in 2010s, with the work continuing even today.

 Although accessible to the public, the visitation to the Fog Signal building and lower floor of the lighthouse is strictly by reserved tours (you can buy tickets here).
 Dogs are not allowed on the property and smoking is strictly prohibited.
 Visitors are encouraged to bring in binoculars since this site offers ample sighting of elephant seals and other sea mammals such as migratory whales, sea lions and sea otters.
 The tours are offered year round and are 2 hours long.

 View this post on Instagram

 For those visiting Cambria over the weekend, a quick 5 mile drive south will take your straight into the quirky dairy town of Harmony.
-This artsy teeny tiny town with lots of cow sculptures and delicious ice cream is a perfect stop for a few hours on the coast near Cambria.
+This artsy teeny tiny town dotted with cow sculptures and delicious ice cream is a perfect stop for a few hours on the coast near Cambria.

 This brings me to the end of my guide to exploring Cambria.
 I hope you enjoyed reading this post on some of the best things to do in and nearby Cambria and are sufficiently inspired to check out this coastal town on your next visit to the central coast.
 Thanks a lot for stopping by and safe travels.